 It was great to see many families —particularly children—from Addingham, in my constituency, plant more than 600 trees last weekend, thus setting an example to us all.
 How do the Government plan to inspire the next generation of leaders, such as the children from my constituency, to ensure that we can continue to use our influence on the global platform to help reduce carbon emissions, improve biodiversity, and plant more trees?

 I join my hon.
-Friend in paying tribute to his constituents from Addingham, and to him for representing them in the House so well.
+Friend in paying tribute to his constituents from Addingham, and pay tribute to him for representing them in the House so well.
 The Government will ensure that young people have a strong voice at COP26 in November, so that their views on the climate and nature are heard on the global stage.
 DFID is committed to involving young people in our work, promoting active and engaged citizenship through our policy and programmes.

 The people in North West Norfolk supported our manifesto commitments to tackle climate change and help countries receiving development aid to become more self-sufficient.
 What steps is my hon.
 Friend taking to ensure that the aid budget, through CDC, is invested in forestry projects in Africa and elsewhere, both to protect the environment and to help reduce poverty?